 management for both residential and commercial customers.
 We are state licensed by the Georgia Fish & Wildlife Commission.
 We handle nearly all aspects of wildlife

 control, and resolve conflicts between people and wildlife in a humane and professional manner.
-For Gainesville pest control of wildlife, just give us a call at 678-855-7309 -
+For Gainesville pest control of wildlife, just give us a call at 678-971-3369 -

 yes, we answer our phones 24 hours a day, 7 days a week - and we will discuss your wildlife problem and schedule an appointment to solve it.
 We look forward to hearing from you!

 We do not handle dog or cat problems.
 If you need assistance with a domestic animal, such as a dog or a cat, you need to call your local Hall county animal services for assistance.
 They can help you out with issues such as stray dogs, stray cats, spay & neuter programs, vaccinations, licenses, pet adoption, bite reports, deceased pets, lost pets, local animal complaints and to report neglected or abused animals.
 There is no free Gainesville animal control for wildlife issues.

 Hall County Animal Services or Humane Society: (706) 613-3540

 What Prices Do We Charge?

 Every job is different: the type of animals involved, is it in the attic or the yard, do you need repairs, etc. It's impossible to have set pricing in this industry.
 Examples MIGHT include: